Alan Brown, MBACP (Snr Accred) Counsellor/Psychother, MSc, Dip Couns, Cert Sup.

 I have 18 years of counselling experience including managing a university counselling service, counselling within primary care, private practice, the voluntary sector and with employee assistance services.

 I completed my first degree at the University of Glasgow in 1980 followed by a teaching career in secondary schools, colleges and universities.
 Thereafter I completed a BACP Accredited Diploma in Counselling in 2000, gained Accreditation with BACP in 2002, and Senior Accreditation in 2006.
 I gained a Certificate in Clinical Supervision with PCT Britain in 2003 and MSc in Counselling and Psychotherapy in 2012

 I am a BACP Senior Accredited Counsellor/Psychotherapist.
 I run a small private counselling/psychotherapy and clinical supervision practice.
-I was a part-time Teaching Fellow for the University of Strathclyde and trained student counsellors there from 2003-16 including the PG Diploma in Counselling.
-I continue to train experienced counsellors in clinical supervision at the University of Strathclyde and train counsellors for the University of Aberdeen/Persona.
+I was a part-time Teaching Fellow for the University of Strathclyde and trained counsellors there from 2003-16.
+I currently train experienced counsellors in clinical supervision at the University of Strathclyde and train counsellors for the University of Aberdeen/Persona and on the MSC in Genetic Counselling at the University of Glasgow.

 I provide individual and group clinical supervision to experienced counsellors as well as those in training.
 I have run my private independent practice for 16 years.